-When it comes to marketing your business online, Instagram plays a vital role in effectively connecting with your customers.
+When marketing your business online, Instagram is vital in effectively connecting with your customers.

-As the fifth most popular social media platform in the world, with over 1.2 billion monthly active users, marketing your business on Instagram is a no-brainer.
+As the world’s fourth most popular social media platform, with nearly 1.5 billion monthly active users, marketing your business on Instagram is a no-brainer.

-Instagram marketing is using the tools of the social media app to grow brand awareness, launch new products, and connect with customers through visual aesthetics.
+Instagram marketing uses the tools of the social media app to grow brand awareness, launch new products, and connect with customers through visual aesthetics.

-The biggest challenge that companies face when using Instagram for marketing is that they do not realize that certain strategies which work on other social media platforms do not have the same impact on Instagram.
+The biggest challenge companies face when using Instagram for marketing is that they need to realize that specific strategies that work on other social media platforms have a different impact on Instagram.

 Instagram is all about photo and short video sharing, company branding, and visual aesthetics.

 Focus on growing your audience, promoting products/services, and being part of the community.
-Utilize pictures, Reels, and hashtags to connect with customers while adding a personal touch to your businesses online interactions.
+Utilize pictures, Reels, and hashtags to connect with customers while adding a personal touch to your business’s online interactions.

-Are you unsure about whether or not your business is right for Instagram?Click here to check out our blog about the best businesses for Instagram.
+If you are still determining whether your business is right for Instagram, check out our post about the best businesses for Instagram.

-By posting great content, interacting with your customers, and streamlining your professional goals, you’ll find success in no time.
+You’ll find success in no time by posting great content, interacting with your customers, and streamlining your professional goals.

-Setting up your Instagram account for business is relatively simple and straightforward.
+Setting up your Instagram account for business is straightforward.

-The first step is to download the Instagram app and sign up for an account.
+The first step is downloading the Instagram app and signing up for an account.
 Without it, Instagram won’t let you sign up for a business account.
 (Note: You can create ads on Instagram without an account as long as you have a business account on Facebook, but you cannot post organically on Instagram without an account.)

 While logged into the app, click on “Settings.”
 From there, pick “Account” and tap “Switch to professional account.”